Chase Field - Arizona Diamondbacks

 Fans 3

-Most fans sport their Diamondback hats and jerseys to games and they are quite welcoming to visiting fans.
+Most fans sport their Diamondback hats and jerseys to games, and they are quite welcoming to visiting fans.

 Access 5

-Gates open 1 ½ hours before the first pitch on Sunday - Thursday and two hours before on Friday and Saturday.
+Gates open 1 ½ hours before the first pitch Sunday - Thursday and two hours on Friday and Saturday.
 Chase Field allows fans to bring in clear stadium bags (12” x 6” x 12”) and small hand-sized clutches.

 Inside the venue, the concourses are wide (even on the third level) though I expect during a sold-out game even those can get crowded.
 Only one escalator is available near the main entrance at Jefferson and 4th St. Elevators are on hand to get patrons to the higher seating levels.